 v.
-ReqDispEnergy(f,DI) is the quantity of In-Service Capacity for the relevant Facility f required by AEMO in Dispatch Interval DI.
+ReqDispEnergy(f,DI) is the quantity of In-Service Capacity for the relevant Facility f required by AEMO in Dispatch Interval DI; and

+vi.
+PRCOQ(f,DI) is the Peak Reserve Capacity Obligation Quantity for Facility f in Dispatch Interval DI.